 5. Ohrid, Macedonia

-Lake Ohrid is one of Europe’s oldest and deepest lakes and sits on the border of Macedonia and Albania.
+Lake Ohrid is one of Europe’s oldest and deepest lakes and sits on the border of Macedonia and Albania in the Balkan peninsula .
 The lake, almost 19 miles long and over 9 miles wide, is a favorite destination in the region and home of the Ohrid trout.
 The Macedonian side of the lake has several towns along a 20 mile stretch of road worth visiting and spending a few days or even a week at.
 The town of Ohrid itself is a fabulous place to visit.
 The city of Ohrid traces its roots to the pre – Slavic period and attracts people from all over the world.
 Known as the Balkan Jerusalem, at one time Ohrid had 365 churches and was the religious center of Macedonia.
 One of the best examples is the St John Kaneo Church which is one of the most photographed churches in the world.
 The Tsar Samuels Fortress sits prominently on a hill overlooking the town where cobble stone streets wind through the city.
 Small shops, sidewalk cafés nearby archeological excavations and the monastery of St Naum are worth visiting also.

 4. Angkor Wat, Cambodia